Volkswagen Auto 2000: Design

-The car had a few different engines as it underwent continuous development for a period: the first engine was a 1.2-liter, three-cylinder turbodiesel with 53 PS.
+The car was fitted with a succession of different engines as it underwent continuous development for a period: the first engine was a 1.2-liter, three-cylinder turbodiesel with 53 PS.
 A supercharged version of the same developed 60 PS; both these engines were fitted with Volkswagen's 4+E manual transmission, a five-speed 'box with a very long fifth gear to maximize economy.
 A 75 PS 1.05-liter supercharged petrol four was also used, coupled to a four-speed automatic with a freewheel function.
 The Auto 2000 was one of the first to feature Volkswagen's Stop-Start technology, allowing the car to save a considerable amount of gasoline in city driving.
 A flywheel was used to help start the motor again quickly.
 This was another feature that was to find its way into production cars, first in some of Volkswagen's own "Formel E" models and later spreading into a large share of all cars sold in Europe.